wayneluke/vb_cl_tools/readme.md

 ## The Tools

-Example Usage: `./backup.sh`

 ### backup.sh

  Creates a backup of your vBulletin files, compresses them with GZIP and places them in a _backup directory.
 If the directory doesn't exist, it will create the directory and copy an .htaccess file to prohibit browsing.
-Backups will be timestamped and will not overwrite the old files.
-Automatically deletes backups older than 15 days.

-**Usage:**  `./backup.sh`

-### dbBackup.sh

-Creates a database backup and places it in the _backup directory.
-If the directory does not exist, it will create it and copy an .htaccess file to prohibit browsing.
 Backups will be timestamped and will not overwrite the old files.
 Automatically deletes backups older than 15 days.

 **Usage:**  `./backup.sh`

 ### buildChecksums.sh